 I heard the above said by prominent ministers after the singer Whitney Houston died tragically.
 She died because of alcohol abuse and a drug overdose, and then drowned in her own bathtub.
 Those are the tragic facts!
 Whitney Houston was living in fornication, and yet many sought to excuse her sinful lifestyle.
 “Whitney knew Jesus as a child,” according to one respected prophet, so all their sins would be overlooked “because it was all external” and “God knew Whitney Houston’s heart.”
 I take issue with those highly ignorant statements because they violate a plethora of Scriptures!

 Some think that the Lord will overlook and ignore what people do in their bodies as Christians, even if it is contrary to God’s moral commandments.
 No, He won’t ignore it!

 The wicked man is so arrogant he always thinks, “God won’t hold me accountable; he doesn’t care.”
 (Psalms 10:4 NET)

-To believe that God doesn’t hold us accountable for sin in the body is equivalent to the way a wicked arrogant person thinks!
+To believe that God doesn’t hold us accountable for sin in the body is equivalent to the way a wicked and arrogant person thinks.

 Paul had a vastly different view than is often expressed in modern namby-pamby, sugar coated, spineless, sissified, marshmallow, cotton-candy, Christianity.
 The descriptors are to make sure you got what kind of Christianity I am referring to, one that is totally different than BIBLE Christianity!
 Here we go.